madman-bob/Homestuck-POV-Cam/README.md

 ### `timelines.js`

-The Python script `timelinecompiler.py` then takes these files to produce the Javascript file `timelines.js`.
+The Python script `timelinecompiler.py` then takes files of the above form to produce the Javascript file `timelines.js`.
 The main contents of this file gives is the variable `timelines`, which describes the links between the various pages.

  * `timelines` is a dictionary, where the index is a page number.